ljensen505/FishTrak-api/README.md

 </ul>

 # To run application locally
-This must be run with python3.11 or later, with which you can create a virtual environment and install from requirements.txt as you see fit
+This must be run with python3.11 or later, with which you can create a virtual environment and install from requirements.txt as you see fit.
+Be sure to look at the <code>example.env</code> file and create a <code>.env</code> file in the same directory with correct values.

 from the main project directory:
 ```bash